Living Logic

 Eric Drexler predicted an era of nanotechnology; where material is assembled atom by atom, paper folds itself into origami robots and seeds grow into city-like ecosystems.
 These lofty concepts exist in a future where materials are programmable; however, the reality for our work is far more grounded.
 Crafting remains as much handwork as thinking, augmented by digital fabrication, electronics, brain-computer interfaces, biosensors, pipettes, and primers ordered from labs.
 Where do we keep our hand in the process and where do we let natural or artificial systems take over?
 How can new materials and methods influence and shape our ecosystem?

-Key Research Topics:
+Key Research Topic:

 Highlights